Rauner signs bills to expand criminal record sealing and juvenile record expungement

-House Bill 2373, now Public Act 100-284, expands record sealing eligibility, allowing ex-offenders with nonviolent, nonsexual felony convictions to apply to have their records sealed from view by many private employers.
+House Bill 2373, now Public Act 100-284, expands record sealing eligibility, allowing ex-offenders with felony convictions to apply to have their records sealed from view by many private employers.
+The new law excludes most sex offenses from sealing, along with certain violent offenses such as domestic battery.
 Record sealing is important because it closes certain court records from public view.
 In order to obtain these records, one must first seek a court order.

-House Bill 3817, now Public Act 100-285 creates protections for juveniles by automatically expunging arrest records that do not result in delinquency, as well as records for nonviolent and nonsexual offenses after a certain amount of time has passed.
+House Bill 3817, now Public Act 100-285 creates protections for juveniles by automatically expunging arrest records that do not result in delinquency, as well as records for other offenses after a certain amount of time has passed.
+Certain offenses are excluded from expungement eligibility, such as sexual crimes, most violent crimes and other serious crimes such as residential burglary.
 The new law also restricts the ability for juvenile records to be shared with the general public.

 These two new laws can help chip away at barriers that prevent ex-offenders, including juveniles, from obtaining employment and successfully re-entering their communities.